-Don't worry – with our help you will find the ideal equipment. :)
+With our help you will find the ideal equipment.

 INTENDED USE OF THE SNOWBOARD - the intended use of a snowboard determines its performance under particular conditions and during particular maneuvers.
 The snowboard was invented by Jake Burton, owner of the Burton brand.
-The best snowboards are those of: Burton, Drake, Ride, DC, Libtech, Gnu and Bataleon.
+The best snowboards are those of: Burton, Drake, Ride, DC, Lib Tech, Gnu.

 SNOWBOARD SHAPES - the shape of a snowboard determines board's performance when riding switch, as well as when riding on deep powder snow.

 Twin Tip – symmetrical board, the nose and the tail are the same length, the center of gravity is balanced, this shape is generally applied to freestyle and jibbing boards.

 Directional – directional boards, asymmetric, the center of gravity is setback, this shape is generally applied in freeriding boards